MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-csv-excel.md

 Although the **Launch Excel** action can handle the previously mentioned cases, semicolon-delimited CSV files may require a different approach.

 > [!NOTE]
-> Excel uses the list separators defined in Windows regional settings.
-In some regions, the semicolon character isn't set as a separator by defaul
+> Excel uses the list separators defined in the Windows regional settings.
+In some regions, the semicolon character isn't set as a separator by default.

 To overcome this limitation, deploy the **Read from CSV file** action and set the semicolon character (**;**) as a custom separator in the advanced options.

 ![The custom separator option in the Read from CSV file action.](media/convert-csv-excel/read-csv-file-action.png)

 Next, launch a blank Excel document using the **Launch Excel** action and paste the CSV table into cell A1 using the **Write to Excel worksheet** action.

 ![The populated *Write to Excel worksheet action.](media/convert-csv-excel/write-excel-worksheet-action.png)

+Now, you can deploy the **Close Excel** action to save the Excel worksheet as a new XLSX file.